Enjoy a sampling of books by UC Davis College of Letters and Science faculty.

 Pure Filth: Ethics, Politics, and Religion in Early French Farce

 French farce from the Middle Ages has long been dismissed as worthless and vulgar.
-In Pure Filth: Ethics, Politics, and Religion in Early French Farce (University of Pennsylvania Press, December 2019) professor of French and comparative literature Noah Guynn shows that beneath the superficial crudeness and predictability can be found finely drawn, and sometimes quite radical, perspectives on ethics, politics, and religion.
+In Pure Filth: Ethics, Politics, and Religion in Early French Farce (University of Pennsylvania Press, December 2019), French and comparative literature professor Noah Guynn shows that beneath the superficial crudeness and predictability can be found finely drawn, and sometimes quite radical, perspectives on ethics, politics and religion.

 Ethnography #9